DocumentsApplication to Change an Adult’s Name in Ontario | Form 11155

 - Consent Form: If you are 16 or 17, you must complete the consent portion and have a legal guardian sign in approval of the name change.

 - A Guarantor’s Statement: You need a guarantor to prove that you have been an Ontario resident for at least the last 12 months.
+To learn more about finding a guarantor, see our name change application guide.

 - Payment Information: Payment information is needed to settle the $137 fee required to change your name.